micro-ROS/docker/README.md

 micro-ros-demos | https://github.com/micro-ROS/micro-ROS-demos
 micro-ros-olimex-nuttx |

-Apart from gihub repositoriesi changes, a build is triggered whenever the base image is updated on Docker Hub.
+Apart from GitHub repositories changes, a build could be triggered whenever the base image is updated on Docker Hub.
 Base images are specified in the FROM: directive in the Dockerfile.